cybera/GithubIntroduction/README.md

 ![Image of Git workflow](./resources/Git.png)

-Let's see how it actually works in the following experiment in my terminal.
+To see how it actually works in the following experiment, let's open up a command line interface application like Terminal (MacOS or Linux), Command Prompt or similar (Windows) or launch VS Code and open a Terminal.

 ### Init Git, Add and Commit changes
 First, we create a directory and initialize Git in it.
 The ```git init``` command tells git to treat your current directory as a git repo(sitory).
 In git terminology, this directory is a "**working directory/tree**".
 Git will create a hidden folder called ".git" in the current directory.
 Note this is an one-time-only command: once a git repo is established, you don't need to re-init it every time you commit changes.